adeolaxdeus/alx-low_level_programming/README.md

 # ALX-LOW_LEVEL_PROGRAMMING REPOSITORY
+## Descriptio

-## main repository of all alx low level  repo
+		This is the root repository of alx low level programming and it  contains all folders of alx low level programs done by me

 		* 0x01-variables_if_else_while - A repo that contains basic implementation of control statements, operators.

 * 0x02-functions_nested_loops - A repo that contains how to create, use functions and nested loops, header files and difference between a declaration and definition of a function.